glesica/NKLandscapes.jl/README.md

 including neutrality..

 ## Tests

+If the package has been installed using Julia's package management tools, the tests can be run simply by issuing `Pkg.test("NKLandscapes")` in the Julia REPL.

 Tests can be run with the included script.
 There are (or will be) several test suites.
 First, a set of unit tests that exercise basic functionality and check